Distributed Execution

 Install the coordinator

-On the coordinator host:
+On the coordinator host run:

 The script:

-zisk-coordinatorsystem user - Drops the binary at
+- Drops the zisk-coordinator-server binary at /usr/local/bin/

-/etc/zisk/coordinator.toml(mode640) - Creates the working directory at
+- Creates the working directory at /var/lib/zisk with a pre-made .zisk/cache subdir, owned by the service user

 Verify the service: